kartiknair/dhow/README.md

 export const getPaths = async () => Object.keys(data)
 ```

 As can be seen in the example above, each item in the returned array is also passed to `getProps` (if it was exported).
+Assuming the above code is in the pages root, this would result in the routes `/about`, `/contact` and `/privacy` being available.

 ## Custom `App` and `Document`

 Analogous to NextJS, one can override the default `App` or `Document` through providing an `_app.js` or `_document.js` in the pages directory.

-The `App` is a wrapper around every page, it receives the component that is default exported from every page and the result of the `getProps` function (`undefined` if it was not exported).
+The `App` is a wrapper around every page, it receives the component that is exported from every page and the result of the `getProps` function (`undefined` if it was not exported).

 ```js
 const App = ({ Component, pageProps = {} }) => (<>